olinkirkland/omnifood/content/content.md

 ### Sections

-- Navigation
+- Logo + Navigation
 - Hero
 - Featured in
-- Features
 - How it works
 - Meals (and list of diets)
-- Gallery
-- Testimonials
+- Testimonials + gallery
-- Pricing plans
+- Pricing plans + features
 - Call to action (Free sample meal, sign up form)
 - Footer